ypriverol/github-paper/REVIEWS.md

 > R/ We kept the current version of **Rule 5** about continues integration.
 The idea of the manuscript is to show the Git/GitHub infrastructure to bioinformatics community and general good practices.
 In general we don't aim to explain in details best software engineering practices.
-However, **Rule 6** was extended to explain concepts like unit tests, and best practices of documentation
+However, **Rule 6** was extended commented in the supplmentary note explaining concepts like unit tests, and best practices of documentation.
+It should be notice by the reviewer that the current manuscript is about the use of Git/GitHub to improve the productivity in your research lab and team and not about general best practices of codding, documentation, etc.

 9. Rule 9 does not mention the obvious, effective, and esssential method for promoting one's project -- publishing in the